EnSpec/hytools/examples/separated_flexbrdf.md

 Take HTC as an example, DAG management can be used to monitor and control the work flow.

-Two scripts will be used concecutively for this purpose ([image_correct_get_sample_chtc.py](../scripts/no_ray/image_correct_get_sample_chtc.py) and [image_correct_combine_sample_chtc.py](../scripts/no_ray/image_correct_combine_sample_chtc.py)).
+Two scripts will be used consecutively for this purpose ([image_correct_get_sample_chtc.py](../scripts/no_ray/image_correct_get_sample_chtc.py) and [image_correct_combine_sample_chtc.py](../scripts/no_ray/image_correct_combine_sample_chtc.py)).

 ### Extraction

 Target flightline can be set with the last commandline parameter.
 The order is determined by the order of the ```input_files``` in the configuration json file.
 In this step, each single run can be independent.
 The output h5 file will be stored in the output path defined in the configuration file, which may or may not necessarily be the same for each run.
-If ```topo``` is enabled, the resultant coefficient json file will also be stored there, and the extracted reflectance samples in h5 will be topograhically corrected.
+If ```topo``` is enabled, the resultant coefficient json file will also be stored there, and the extracted reflectance samples in h5 will be topographically corrected.

 Please make sure the bands for computing NDVI are in the good band range of the configuration file.